awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 ## Step 3: Create compute<a name="eks-launch-workers"></a>

 Choose a tab below that best matches your compute requirements\.
 Though the following procedure will create a cluster with one compute option, you can add any of the other options after your cluster is created\.
 To learn more about each option, see [Amazon EKS compute](eks-compute.md)\.
 If you want to create a cluster that only runs Linux applications on AWS Fargate, then choose **AWS Fargate – Linux**\.
 If you intend to run Amazon Linux applications on Amazon EC2 instances, then choose **Managed nodes – Linux**\.
 If you want to run Windows applications on Amazon EC2 instances, then choose **Managed nodes – Linux**, complete the procedure, and add Windows support at the end of the procedure\.
 Though not covered in this guide, you can also add [Bottlerocket](http://aws.amazon.com/bottlerocket/) nodes to your cluster\.
-For more information, see [Launching self\-managed Bottlerocket nodes](launch-node-bottlerocket.md)\.
+For more information, see [](launch-node-bottlerocket.md)\.

 ------
 #### [ AWS Fargate – Linux ]